 And that’s it!
 Like I said, it’s much easier than it seems.
 You also have the option to buy a store-bought crust to save time.
 We all know how busy the holidays can be.
 Save some time where you can!

 Curious as to what’s included in the eBook?
 Here are the details:

 Cooking with Legumes is a comprehensive guide containing everything you need to know about legumes.
 It’s filled with 50+ recipes and the basics of how to cook and use different types of legumes.
 Each recipe is either vegan or vegetarian, many being gluten-free and/or nut-free!
 Many of the recipes are also easy enough for busy weeknights with a few recipes being perfect for special occasions and holidays.
 Click here for more details.

 And with that, happy Thanksgiving to those of you in the US!
 I hope you’ll all have the best holidays!
 And thank you for all the love and support on the eBooks this year.
 It means the world to me. xxx

-Cozy Vegetarian Pot Pie with Black Eyed Peas
+Cozy Vegan Pot Pie with Black Eyed Peas

 - 2 tablespoons olive oil

 - 1 large potato, dice (about 2 cups)